fionazychung/Coursework_Y2_S1/FionaChung_Tutorial_1.md

 }
 ```

-After writing the script, go back into Unity and attach the script to the cube/block.
-Make sure there is a collider attached to the block.
+After writing the script, go back into Unity and make sure that the script and a collider is attached to the block.
 Then create the tag `MyBlock` in the inspector (located below the name of the game object) and add the tag to the block.